TannFhongg/Raspberry-Pi-AI-Vision-Desk-Assistant/README.md

 - Apply safe OpenCV preprocessing before AI analysis
 - Analyze images with multiple AI modes using the OpenAI Python SDK
 - Run the full pipeline from the terminal
-- Control the pipeline from a local Flask dashboard
+- Control the same pipeline from a touchscreen-first Flask UI
-- Trigger the pipeline with a physical GPIO button on GPIO17
+- Use a physical GPIO button on `GPIO17` to trigger the same capture flow
-- Save the most recent GPIO-triggered result to `data/latest_result.txt`
+- Save the latest readable pipeline result to `data/latest_result.txt`
-- Package the project with deployment and demo documentation for GitHub portfolio use
+- Persist the current UI mode and screen state in `data/ui_state.json`

 ## Hardware Used